Plants That May Poison Your Pets

-More than 700 plants have been identified as producing physiologically active or toxic substances in sufficient amounts to cause harmful effects in animals.
-Poisonous plants produce a variety of toxic substances and cause reactions ranging from mild nausea to death.
+Poisonous plants may cause reactions ranging from mild nausea to death.
 Certain animal species may have a peculiar vulnerability to a potentially poisonous plant.
 Cats, for instance, are poisoned by any part of a lily.

-Attached is a list of some of the common plants which may produce a toxic reaction in animals.
-This list is intended only as a guide to plants which are generally identified as having the capability for producing a toxic reaction.
-We recommend that you print it out and keep it in an accessible place.
+Our list of some of the potentially poisonous plants provides a guide to those plants that have been generally identified as being capable of producing a toxic reaction.
+We recommend that you print it and keep it in an accessible place.